Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Results

 \subsection{Device Experimental Evaluation}

 We investigated the effect of applying pulses across the interface by administering a long SET pulse followed by 25 RESET pulses.
-Due to the resistance's dependence on the memristor's previous history, the starting state was not the same every time and hence, in Fig. \ref{fig:resetpulses} the results are plotted as a percentage increase in resistance between the state before and after the application of a pulse.
-The first pulse gave rise to the largest increase in resistance, whose change decreased with increasing pulse amplitudes.
+Due to the resistance's dependence on the memristor's previous history, there is some variation in the starting state, shown by the measurement at pulse number 0.
+Fig. \ref{fig:experimentaldetails}A shows the results for pulses of -4 V in amplitude.
+Results for other pulse amplitudes can be found in Supplementary Fig. S1.
+The first pulse gave rise to the largest increase in resistance, with subsequent ones having a much smaller effect.
 The change in resistance quickly leveled off and the influence of subsequent pulses was significantly smaller.
 The application of a RESET pulse resulted in a switch to a high resistance state that depended strongly on the amplitude of the applied pulse, but not particularly on the number of pulses of that amplitude that were applied.

-We also explored the converse, that is, the devices' response to SET voltages.
-It should be pointed out that in Fig. \ref{fig:setpulses} the initial state (and hence also the large difference induced by the first RESET pulse) after applying a long SET voltage, which would correspond to pulse number 0, is not shown.
-Note that different pulse amplitudes were chosen for SET and RESET pulses because the asymmetric nature of the charge transport results in much larger currents in forward bias \cite{goossens2018}.
+We also explored the devices' response to SET voltages.
+It should be pointed out that in Fig. \ref{fig:experimentaldetails}B the initial state (and hence also the large difference induced by the first RESET pulse) after applying a long SET voltage, which would correspond to pulse number 0, is not shown.
+Note that different pulse amplitudes were chosen for SET and RESET pulses because the asymmetric nature of the charge transport results in much larger currents in forward bias (\cite{goossens2018}).
 With the application of positive pulses, the device saw its resistance gradually decrease i.e., it was potentiated.
 It is clear that in this case both the pulse amplitude and the number of applied pulses had a great impact on the resistance state of the device.
 The larger the amplitude of the SET pulse, the greater the induced difference to the resistance with each applied pulse.
 Interesting, compared to applying RESET pulses, the difference between the change induced by the first and later pulses was not severe.
 While 10 applied RESET pulses gave rise to close to saturated high resistance states, this was not observed when positive pulses were applied.